opensemanticsearch/open-semantic-search/docs/doc/admin/queue/README.md

 ![](../../../screenshots/prioritize-import.png)

-There you can prioritize certain files by click on "*Prioritize import*".
+While the file import is running, you can yet search by filenames and prioritize the import of certain files by click on "*Prioritize import*".

 ## Web user interface for task management (Flower web UI)